enspiral-root-systems/coop-constitution/README.md

 A director must not act, or agree to the Company acting, in a manner that contravenes the Act or this constitution.

 **17.4 Reckless trading**
-A director must not cause or allow or agree to the business of the Company being carried on in a manner likely to create a substantial risk of serious loss to the Company’s creditors.
+A director must not cause or allow or agree to the business of the Company being carried on in a manner likely to create a substantial risk of serious loss to the Company's creditors.

 **17.5 Duty in relation to obligations**
 A director must not agree to the Company incurring an obligation unless the director believes at that time on reasonable grounds that the Company will be able to perform the obligation when it is required to do so.

-**17.6 Director’s duty of care**
+**17.6 Director's duty of care**
 A director when exercising powers or performing duties as a director, must exercise the care, diligence, and skill that a reasonable director would exercise in the same circumstances taking into account, but without limitation 17.6.1 The nature of the Company;

 17.6.2 The nature of the decision; and